angelica-moreira/LLM-UBSanitizer/README.md

-# Static Analyzer with LLMs for Undefined Behavior
+# Static Analyzer Enhanced with LLMs for Undefined Behavior Sanitization

 ## Overview